alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/abbreviations.md

 # Abbreviations

-This section provides guidance on the use of abbreviations in translation.
+This section provides guidance on the use of abbreviations (including acronyms) in translation.

+## Abbreviations Used in Source Texts

+The following are general guidelines to deal with abbreviations used in source texts:

+* Don't adopt the abbreviation blindly in translation.
+Use the one commonly used in your language.
+* Ask if you don't know what the abbreviation in source stands for.

+*You may create a list of abbreviations for your language in [Acceptable Abbreviations and Acronyms](/docs/template/06_additional_guidance_for_translators/acceptable_abbreviations_and_acronyms.md)*

+## When Abbreviations Are Needed in Translation

-Abbreviations (including acronyms) negatively affect readability and comprehensibility.
+isn't bbreviations (including acronyms) negatively affect readability and comprehensibility.
 They increase the cognitive load because end-users have to remember what they stand for.
-Therefore, it is recommended to use abbreviations only in exceptional cases and when texts must be shortened due to insufficient space (for example on software screens).
+Therefore, it is recommended to use abbreviations only in exceptional cases where, for example, translated texts exceed the length limitation.

 ## Instructions for Software Translation